Artilleryjoe/Cybersecurity-Portfolio/ansible-hardening/README.md

-# Iron Dillo Ansible Toolkit
+# Ansible Hardening Toolkit

-A collection of modular Ansible playbooks and inventory files to automate security hardening and system management for Iron Dillo Cybersecurity.
+A collection of modular Ansible playbooks and inventory files to automate security hardening and system management for Linux hosts.

 ---

 ## Inventory

 - `inventory/hosts.yml` — Defines target hosts and connection variables.
 Supports SSH key and sudo access.
-Includes a sample `[servers]` group with Lindale and Tyler hosts; update with your own systems.
+Update the sample `[servers]` group with your own systems.

 ---